 Selected topics.
 May be repeated with new content and used for field-specific credits for the major as approved by the department.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.

 POL S 499.
 Special Study (1-3)

 Prerequisites: Twelve upper division units in political science and consent of the instructor.
-Individual study.
-Maximum credit six units.

 PSYCHOLOGY MAJOR AND MINOR